-Directorate mSCOA Function Outcome IDP Key performance indicator Unit of Measurement Ward Baseline Annual Target t Directorate /Sub-function Odtome ref. key performance malcator Offic of Measurement vvaru Daseille 22/23 23/24 24/25 25/26 26/27 Finance Finance and Administration / Budget and Treasury Office The municipality has a system in place to track spending in terms of budget allocations and is financially viable to deliver services to the community SO4.16 100% elimination of Fruitless & wasteful expenditure by 30 June % of Fruitless and wasteful expenditure after condonement against total operational expenditure x100 All - 0% 0% 0% 0% 0% Finance Finance and Administration / Budget and Treasury Office The municipality has a system in place to track spending in terms of budget allocations and is financially viable to deliver services to the community SO4.17 100% Elimination of Unauthorised expenditure by 30 June % of Unauthorised expenditure after condonement against total operational expenditure x100 All - 0% 0% 0% 0% 0% Finance Finance and Administration / Budget and Treasury Office The municipality has a system in place to track spending in terms of budget allocations and is financially viable to deliver services to the community SO4.18 % Submission of financial and non financial mSCOA reports on the GoMUNI webbased application by the set deadlines provided by National Treasury.
-(All reports to be uploaded within 10 working days after the month-end) % of reports loaded on the GoMuni application All 100% 100% 100% 100% 100% 100%
+Diverteur mSCOA Function Outcome IDD and Key performance indicator 11-2-5-5-0) 0 / n m nl Danalina Annual Target Directorate /Sub-function Outcome IDP ref.
+Key performance indicator Unit of Measurement Ward Baseline 22/23 23/24 24/25 25/26 26/27 Finance Finance and Administration / Budget and Treasury Office The municipality has a system in place to track spending in terms of budget allocations and is financially viable to deliver services to the community SO4.14 Perform an annual cost analysis for each trading services for the new budget by 31 march Cost analysis reports All 4 4 1 1 1 1 Finance Finance and Administration / Budget and Treasury Office The municipality has a system in place to track spending in terms of budget allocations and is financially viable to deliver services to the community SO4.15 75% reduction of irregular expenditure by 30 June % of UFW expenditure reported against total budget (capex and opex) All - 25% 75% 75% 75% 75% Finance Finance and Administration / Budget and Treasury Office The municipality has a system in place to track spending in terms of budget allocations and is financially viable to deliver services to the community SO4.16 100% elimination of Fruitless & wasteful expenditure by 30 June % of Fruitless and wasteful expenditure after condonement against total operational expenditure x100 All - 0% 100% 100% 100% 100% Finance Finance and Administration / Budget and Treasury Office The municipality has a system in place to track spending in terms of budget allocations and is financially viable to deliver services to the community SO4.17 Elimination of Unauthorised expenditure by 30 June % of Unauthorised expenditure after condonement against total operational expenditure x100 All - 0% 100% 100% 100% 100% Finance Finance and Administration / Budget and Treasury Office The municipality has a system in place to track spending in terms of budget allocations and is financially viable to deliver services to the community SO4.18 % Submission of financial and non financial mSCOA reports on the GoMUNI webbased application by the set deadlines provided by National Treasury.
+(All reports to be uploaded within 10 working days after the month-end) % of reports loaded on the GoMuni application All 100% 100% 100% 100% 100% 100% Finance Finance and Administration / Budget and Treasury Office The municipality has a system in place to track spending in terms of budget allocations and is financially viable to deliver services to the community SO4.19 Reduce Trade Creditors payment period to 300 days by 30 June (Trade Creditors Outstanding / Credit Purchases/(Operating and Capital) x365) Creditors Payment Period (Trade Creditors) All 359 - 300 300 300 300

-Table 34: Strategic Objective 4: Establishment of healthy financial management
+Strategic Objective 4: Establishment of healthy financial management